The Best Herbs for an Herb Garden

 When buying herbs from a local store, be sure to ask your grower how they grew your herbs, if they used any synthetic fertilizers, and if they have any recommendations for growing them at home.
 In my experience, the more local the nursery you buy your herb plants from, the better.

 When buying herb seeds, be sure you're buying from a source that's serving up organic, non-GMO seeds.
-Some of my favorite sources are Baker Creek, Southern Exposure, and High Mowing.
-Just one packet of each is plenty to fill your herb garden with loads and loads of fresh herbs.
+Some of my favorite sources are Baker Creek, Botanical Interests, Southern Exposure, and High Mowing.
+Just one packet of each variety is plenty to fill your herb garden with loads and loads of fresh herbs.

 The Herb Garden Guide is a four-module online course that leads you through every step in setting up, planning, planting, tending, and enjoying your own delicious organic herbs from your own raised bed or container herb garden.
 You can get full access to the Herb Garden Guide inside Gardenary 365.